 Supervision of Students

-I offer supervision hours to professionals and students looking to attain supervision hours to meet requirements for the designations: CCPA; Marriage and Family Therapy; AAMFT/OAMFT; Art therapy; Social work – BSW or RSW.
+I offer supervision hours to professionals and students looking to attain supervision hours to meet requirements for the designations: CCPA; Marriage and Family Therapy; AAMFT/OAMHP; Art therapy; Social work – BSW or MSW.
 Supervision is often sought out by therapists who wish to deepen and enrich their clinical practice and to provide additional accountability and quality of service to their clients.

 Accepting students for internships, practicums or student placements, are one on one supervision, group supervision, on site, or can be organized for in your practice or remote supervision by phone, Skype etc.